brikis98/yevgeniy-brikman-homepage/_posts/2019-12-27-amusing-ourselves-to-death.md

     - Has no impact on you
     - Is not actionable

     Seriously, when is the last time a news story made you change your daily plan?
-Instead of information that has an impact on your decision making, you're bombarded with irrelevant trivia that drowns out everything else.
+Instead of information that has an impact on your decision-making, you're bombarded with irrelevant trivia that drowns out everything else.

 - **TV news is fragmented, which allows lying.**